-Initial evidence for the top quark was reported by the CDF collaboration (F. Abe et al., 1994a, 1994f) based on analysis of the Run Ia data set only, which had an integrated luminosity of 19.3 pb-1.
+Initial evidence for the top quark was reported by the CDF collaboration (F. Abe et al., 1994a) based on analysis of the Run Ia data set only, which had an integrated luminosity of 19.3 pb-1.
 The excess in the number of top candidate events over the background prediction was 2.8 standard deviations.
 Additional kinematic features of the data, such as a reconstructed mass peak, also supported the $t\bar{t}$ hypothesis.
 However, these results were not deemed sufficient to unambiguously establish the existence of the top quark.
-After the publication of a lower limit on $M{top}$ , the D0 requirements were reoptimized, i.e., tightened, for higher top masses.
-With the optimized requirements, a statistically not very significant excess of events (1.9 standard deviations) was also found in the Run Ia D0 data (Abachi et al., 1995a,d).
-With the addition of the data from the first half of Run Ib, a statistically convincing excess of events emerged from the analyses of the data sets from both collaborations (Abachi et al., 1995b; F. Abe et al., 1995a).
+Following the publication of a lower limit on $M{top}$ , the D0 requirements were reoptimized, i.e. tightened, for higher top masses.
+With the optimized requirements, a statistically not very significant excess of events (1.9 standard deviations) was also found in the Run Ia D0 data (Abachi et al., 1995a and 1995d).
+With the addition of the data from the first half of Run Ib, a statistically convincing excess of events emerged from the analyses of the data sets from both collaborations (F. Abe et al., 1995a; Abachi et al., 1995b).

-The CDF and D0 searches for $t\bar{t}$ in the dilepton channel were similar and are discussed in Sec.
-VIII.A.
+The CDF and D0 searches for tt in the dilepton channel were similar and are discussed in Section VIII.A.
 On the other hand, the search strategies in the lepton + jets channel were quite different.
 At the beginning of Run Ia, a silicon vertex detector was installed at CDF (Amidei et al., 1994).
-Since this devices has excellent b-tagging capabilities (see Sec.
-V.E.4), b tagging was used to separate the top signal in the lepton + jets channel from the W+ jets background.
-Both vertex tagging and lepton tagging $(b \rightarrow e \text{ as well as } b \rightarrow \mu)$ were used in CDF.
-In contrast, a large fraction of the top sensitivity in this channel for the D0 experiment came from kinematic separation of $t\bar{t}$ and W+ jets, although lepton tagging $(b \rightarrow \mu \text{ only})$ was also employed.
-Analyses of the kinematic properties of lepton + jets events were also performed on the CDF data (F. Abe et al., 1994a,f, 1995b,c,d).
-Excesses of toplike events were also seen in these CDF studies and were used to confirm the results of the b-tagging observations.
+Given the excellent b-tagging capabilities of this device (see Section V.E.4), b-tagging was used to separate the top signal in the lepton + jets channel from the W+ jets background.
+Both vertex tagging and lepton tagging ( $b \rightarrow e$ as well as $b \rightarrow \mu$ ) were used in CDF.
+In contrast, a large fraction of the top sensitivity in this channel for the D0 experiment came from kinematic separation of $t\bar{t}$ and W+ jets, although lepton tagging ( $b \rightarrow \mu$ only) was also employed.
+Analyses of the kinematic properties of lepton + jets events were also performed on the CDF data (F. Abe et al., 1994a, 1995b, and 1995c).
+Excesses of top-like events were also seen in these CDF studies, and were used to confirm the results of the b-tagging observations.

-In the remainder of this section we will describe in some detail the results from the CDF and D0 top

-Lej otons Jets lets Channel $E_T(e)$ $P_T(\mu)$ N jet $E_T$ $I\!\!E_T$ $H_T$ $e\mu$ + jets ≥ 15 GeV $\geq 12 \text{ GeV}/c$ ≥ 2 ≥ 15 GeV ≥ 20 GeV ≥ 120 GeV ee + jets $\geq 20 \text{ GeV}$ ≥ 2 $\geq 15 \text{ GeV}$ ≥ 25 GeV $\geq 120 \text{ GeV}$ $\mu\mu$ + jets $\geq 15 \text{ GeV}/c$ ≥ 2 $\geq 15 \text{ GeV}$ $\ge 100 \text{ GeV}$ searches.
-Dilepton searches will be reviewed in Sec.
-VIII.A, followed by a summary of the searches in the lepton + jets + b-tag channel in Sec.
-VIII.B and of kinematic separation of $t\bar{t}$ and W+ jets in Sec.
-VIII.C.
-The results from the two experiments will then be summarized in Sec.
-VIII.D, and their measurements of the $p\bar{p} \rightarrow t\bar{t}$ cross section will be presented in Sec.
-VIII.E.
+In the remainder of this Section, we will describe in some detail the results from the CDF and D0 top searches.
+Dilepton searches will be reviewed in Section VIII.A, followed by a summary of the searches in the lepton + jets + b-tag channel in Section VIII.B, and of kinematic separation of $t\bar{t}$ and W+ jets in Section VIII.C.
+The results from the two experiments will then be summarized in Section VIII.D, and their measurements of the $p\bar{p} \to t\bar{t}$ cross-section will be presented in Section VIII.E.